shwamHari/shwamHari/README.md

 ## ⚡ Fun fact
 - I enjoy playing the saxophone, guitar, and piano.
-- I’m passionate about finance and enjoy analyzing financial markets.
+- I’m passionate about finance and enjoy following financial markets.
+- I love to golf!